AkatQuas/vue-boilerplate/example1/README.md

-# DEPRECATED
+# OBSOLETED

-[@vue/cli(3.x)](https://github.com/vuejs/vue-cli) is more powerful, a small boilerplate like this might as well be DEPRECATED.
+[@vue/cli(3.x)](https://github.com/vuejs/vue-cli) is more powerful, a small boilerplate like this might as well be OBSOLETED.

 # vue-boilerplate-js